 Elisabeth Elliot (1926-2015) was a Christian missionary in Ecuador.
-When she returned to the U.S. in 1963, she began writing and speaking and authored over 20 more books.
+When she returned to the U.S. in 1963, she began writing and speaking and authored nearly 30 books.
 This continues our series commenting on Scripture themes selected by Elisabeth.
 My comments sometimes recall her radio teaching, writing, and example over the years.
 If you missed them, you can read What God Is to Me: Elisabeth Elliot (Part 1)(Part 2)(Part 3), Christ is My Hope, My Trust, My Confidence; Christ is My Strong Tower; Christ is My Inheritance.

 Jesus Is More Solid than El Capitan

 Years ago in Yosemite National Park, there was a series of earthquakes.
 Houses were overturned and people were thrown out of bed.
 Loose rocks from the mountains tumbled down into the valley.
 People fled in panic because of the upheavals, ready to despair.
 But one man camped near “El Capitan” a huge, strong rock in the park.
 El Capitan is 3,000 feet tall along its tallest face, with a base of three miles.
 The survivor reasoned that if El Capitan ever moved, the whole world would be ending.1